 In the fast-paced, globalized world in which we now live, it seems inevitable that introverts will continue to be at a disadvantage.
 However, it is encouraging that psychological experts have sounded a warning.
 Like the proverbial canaries in the coal mine, introverts may be the first members of society to succumb to stress-related illnesses and burnout, but we won’t be the last.
 Even extroverts benefit from a certain amount of quiet time.

 For other introverts like me, I would encourage you to embrace the quiet parts of your personality and nourish them without guilt.
 I know it’s a hard project, as all the extroverts in your life will assume you’re being anti-social or lazy.
 However, it’s not an exaggeration to say that your health depends on it.
 If you find that you’re frequently overwhelmed at work, or are struggling to complete projects because of excessive social stimulation, you need to carve out some quiet time for yourself somewhere.
 It could be a solitary lunch spent listening to music, or a regular trip to the library, where quiet, alone-time is assured.
 However you find it, don’t let the needs of your quiet self go neglected.
 Now more than ever, the world needs people who listen more than they speak.
-If we want to make ourselves heard, we’ll need to preserve and protect our energy as best we can.About the author: Rebecca Wong has been working in the herbal business since 2000.
+If we want to make ourselves heard, we’ll need to preserve and protect our energy as best we can.About the author: Rebecca Wong has an honours degree in English Literature from the University of Waterloo, and has been working in the herbal business since 2000.
 She has received her training in acupuncture and herbalism from respected authorities Paul Des Rosiers and Vu Le at the Ontario College of Traditional Chinese Medicine in Toronto, and Michael Tierra at the East West Herb School in California.